mattieuzhai/Fast_Robots_mz375/lab_12.markdown

 However, a few issues popped up that made me scrap localization early on.
 First, my robot still had issues turning on-axis consistently.
 This, coupled with the fact that my front Time-of-Flight (ToF) sensor was not the greatest sensor and gave pretty noisy measurements, meant that my robot was only able to localize correctly about 50% of the time (and about 20% of the time in certain spots of the map).
 We can see this with Lab 11.
 If I wanted my robot to succeed, it would need to localize correctly a lot more times than that, probably at least 90%.
 If my robot localized incorrectly, then my robot would receive incorrect movement commands and that could lead into my robot crashing into obstacles, which would almost lead to certain failure.
 I did not want my runs to be dependent on my robot localizing correctly a majority of the time when my robot would consistently localize incorrectly half the time.

 Another issue I had was with actually actuating my robot.
 In theory, if my robot could see the wall directly in front of it (so at $$\theta$$ = 0 in robot reference frame), then it could move any distance it wanted in that direction.
 However, in the map, there were occasionally spots where my robot could not see the wall in front of it because it was too far away.
 I have no idea why, considering I kept my ToF sensor in long mode at all times.
 It still was consistently an issue, messing up many times and many runs, including a near perfect run as we'll see later.
-Thus, I found the best course of action in these cases was to actually turn and face the opposite way (so 180 - $$(\theta)_turn$$) and move the negative distance based of the wall behind the robot, which was usually a lot closer.
+Thus, I found the best course of action in these cases was to actually turn and face the opposite way (so 180 - $$(\theta)_(turn)$$) and move the negative distance based of the wall behind the robot, which was usually a lot closer.
 However, based off of robot pose alone, there is no way to actually know when I should drive backwards and when I should drive forwards without some complicated function.
 I thought of using a function that can compute the distance from a point to the wall that was in front of/behind of it, but that would have been a lot of extra math.
 Thus, if I did not localize and simply used my PID/P controllers, which I tuned to be very accurate, I could simply hard-code whether to drive backwards or forwards.
 However, this means that in localization, where I don't necessarily know where my robot is before executing the control loop, it is not possible to know whether I should drive my robot forwards/backwards.

  This was also an issue with the very first point I had to visit after the starting waypoint.
 For this one, instead of moving backwards, I hard-coded it to use Manhattan distance.
 This was mostly to demonstrate two forms of moving from point to point, but it also made moving to the first point much more consistent.
-Computing controls for this was pretty simple, since the angles to turn were now 90 degrees and the distances to move were $$(\Delta)x$$ and $$(\Delta)y$$.
+Computing controls for this was pretty simple, since the angles to turn were now 90 degrees and the distances to move were $$\Delta x$$ and $$\Delta y$$.

  ## Updated strategy without localization

  After deciding not to use localization, I decided to make it so that my robot would use one set of control actions (angle to turn and distance to travel) to move from one point to the next, minus the first point since I used Manhattan distances for that one.
 The strategy is as follows

  * If just starting off, use Manhattan distances to travel from the starting location to the first point